The Science Behind X3 and Why It Works

 Variable Resistance Versus Weights: Additional Studies

-Another of the most compelling pieces of research on variable resistance (which showed more significant muscular gains in the variable resistance group compared to the conventional weight group) used elastic bands attached to bars and plates, not elastic bands in isolation.
+Another compelling piece of research on variable resistance, which showed greater muscular gains in the variable resistance group compared to the conventional weight group, used elastic bands attached to bars and plates rather than in isolation.

 We set out to closely replicate the experience in the scientific study to allow X3 users to train with greater force to trigger greater muscular gains.

-No, you don’t have to be a “Student-Athlete” to use variable resistance (Obviously?): In talking with people about the Cornell Athlete Study, we encountered the baffling objection that “variable resistance training only offered so much improvement because the athletes were already so highly trained.”
+Obviously, you don’t have to be a “Student-Athlete” to use variable resistance: In talking with people about the Cornell Athlete Study, we encountered the baffling objection that “variable resistance training only offered so much improvement because the athletes were already so highly trained.”

 That supposed principle of athletics, where it gets easier to improve once you are already highly trained, isn’t backed by data.
 Regardless, there is research on a middle-aged, sedentary population, where even low intensity elastic band training was found to be at least as effective as weight training.5